David Brinkley

 David McClure Brinkley (July 10, 1920 – June 11, 2003) was an American newscaster for NBC and ABC in a career lasting from 1943 to 1997.

 From 1956 through 1970, he co-anchored NBC's top-rated nightly news program, The Huntley–Brinkley Report, with Chet Huntley and thereafter appeared as co-anchor or commentator on its successor, NBC Nightly News, through the 1970s.
 In the 1980s and 1990s, Brinkley was host of the popular Sunday This Week with David Brinkley program and a top commentator on election-night coverage for ABC News.
 Over the course of his career, Brinkley received ten Emmy Awards, three George Foster Peabody Awards, and the Presidential Medal of Freedom.

 He wrote three books, including the 1988 bestseller Washington Goes to War, about how World War II transformed the nation's capital.
 His books were largely based on his own observations as a young reporter in the city.

 Early life

 Brinkley was born in Wilmington, North Carolina, the youngest of five children born to William Graham Brinkley and Mary MacDonald (née West) Brinkley.
 He began writing for a local newspaper, the Wilmington Morning Star, while still attending New Hanover High School.
-He attended the University of North Carolina at Chapel Hill, Emory University, and Vanderbilt University, before entering service in the United States Army in 1940.
-Following a medical discharge, he worked for United Press International in several of its Southern bureaus.
+He attended the University of North Carolina at Chapel Hill, Emory University, and Vanderbilt University, before entering service in the U.S. Army in 1940.
+Following a medical discharge, Brinkley worked for United Press International in several of its Southern bureaus.
 In 1943, he moved to Washington, D.C., looking for a radio job at CBS News.
-Instead, he took a job at NBC News, became its White House correspondent, and in time began appearing on television.
+Instead, Brinkley took a job at NBC News, became its White House correspondent, and in time began appearing on television.